nixworks/public/news/2016/03/31/README.md

 ##### Vietnam
 ### [Vietnam elects Nguyen Thi Kim Ngan chairwoman of the National Assembly.
 Ngan, who won 95.5 percent of the votes, is the first woman to lead Vietnam's legislature.
 In January, she was re-elected to the powerful Politburo at the Communist Party Congress. ](/news/2016/03/31/vietnam-elects-nguya-n-tha-kim-ngac-n-chairwoman-of-the-national-assembly-ngac-n-who-won-95-5-percent-of-the-votes-is-the-first-woman-to.md)
-_Context: Nguyen Thi Kim Ngan, Parliament, Politburo, Communist Party Congress, Vietnam_
+_Context: Nguyen Thi Kim Ngan, Politburo, Vietnam, Communist Party Congress, Parliament_

 ##### South African Constitutional Court
 ### [The Constitutional Court of South Africa delivered a unanimous judgement that President Jacob Zuma and the National Assembly failed to uphold the country's constitution by ignoring the findings of the Public Protector regarding public expenditure on Zuma's private homestead. ](/news/2016/03/31/the-constitutional-court-of-south-africa-delivered-a-unanimous-judgement-that-president-jacob-zuma-and-the-national-assembly-failed-to-uphol.md)
-_Context: National Assembly of South Africa, Public Protector, Jacob Zuma, South African Constitutional Court_
+_Context: National Assembly of South Africa, Jacob Zuma, Public Protector, South African Constitutional Court_

 ##### 2016 U.S. presidential election
 ### [Pennsylvania's Supreme Court upholds the previous court ruling that dismissed the case against Ted Cruz which challenged his eligibility to appear on the state's GOP primary ballot, and serve as president. ](/news/2016/03/31/pennsylvania-s-supreme-court-upholds-the-previous-court-ruling-that-dismissed-the-case-against-ted-cruz-which-challenged-his-eligibility-to.md)